Dodgers vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .300 with two doubles, a home run, a walk and three RBI.
+- Rutschman will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .368 with two doubles, two home runs, two walks and four RBI.

 Rutschman Recent Games